sumamakhan761/Data-science-interview-questions/Probability.md

 - Amazon - Suppose you flip a (biased) coin N times and it lands heads K times.
 Can you derive the Maximum Likelihood estimator of the coin’s probability of landing heads?
 - Goldman Sachs - What is the Probability Density Function of Z=max(X,Y) where X,Y∼U(0,1)?
 - Jane Street - You flip four coins.
 At least two are tails.
 What is the probability that exactly three are tails?
 Note: some interviewers might ask you not to use any tools, even pen and paper!
+- Jane Street - You have a drawer with an infinite number of socks of two colors, which exist with equal probability.
+What is the expected number of attempts of taking out individual socks before a matching pair is found?
 -

 </details>